 Collection of Personally Identifiable Information

-Some functions and services offered through RD sites require that you provide certain personally identifiable information (PII).
+Some functions and services offered through TMBI Sites require that you provide certain personally identifiable information (PII).
 PII that we collect includes email address, name, postal address, telephone number, date of birth and credit card number.
 We may also collect other information about you that we associate with your PII such as your interests, preferences and demographics.
 For example, we may collect information about your interests in certain health and lifestyle topics.
 We collect this PII for example, when you order a product, enter a contest or sweepstakes, request a catalog, or register for a mailing list.

 Use of Personally Identifiable Information